Home Travel Intelligence SafetyWing Travel Insurance

 Baggage and personal effects as a primary policy

-SafetyWing provides limited baggage coverage but it is not a primary baggage insurance product.
-Travellers carrying high-value equipment — camera systems, dive gear, laptops, jewellery — should hold separate valuables insurance or ensure their home contents policy covers items in transit.
-Premium credit cards often provide supplementary baggage and personal effects coverage that fills this gap adequately for most travellers.
+SafetyWing provides limited baggage coverage but is not a primary baggage insurance product.
+Travellers carrying high-value equipment — camera systems, dive gear, laptops, jewellery — should hold separate valuables insurance or confirm their home contents policy covers items in transit.

 Not Covered Standard